Interplay of space charge and intrabeam scattering in the LHC ion injector chain: Introduction

 This paper is organized in the following way.
-After this Introduction, in Sec.~\ref{sec:2}, the Kinetic Theory approach and the approximate model introduced in~\cite{Zenkevich:0,Zenkevich:1,Zenkevich:2} will be recalled.
+After this Introduction, in Sec.~\ref{sec:2}, the analytical model of Bjorken and Mtingwa~\cite{Bjorken:0} will be recaptured.
+Their formalism will be useful in Sec.~\ref{sec:3} where the Kinetic Theory approach and the approximate model introduced in~\cite{Zenkevich:0,Zenkevich:1,Zenkevich:2} will be recalled.
 Then, our generalized and simplified IBS kick will be discussed in detail using both the formalism of Bjorken and Mtingwa~\cite{Bjorken:0} and the formalism of Nagaitsev~\cite{Nagaitsev}, which uses the complete elliptic integrals of the second kind.
-In Sec.~\ref{sec:3}, the simulation setup will be discussed and a thorough benchmarking of the introduced IBS kick will be shown for different configurations in LEIR as well as the SPS.
-Section~\ref{sec:4} summarizes the study case of LEIR.
+In Sec.~\ref{sec:4}, the simulation setup will be discussed and a thorough benchmarking of the introduced IBS kick will be shown for different configurations in LEIR as well as the SPS.
+Section~\ref{sec:5} summarizes the study case of LEIR.
 First the operational aspects of LEIR are discussed.
 Then, stand-alone tracking simulations with SC and IBS, as well as combined SC and IBS simulations are shown.
-Similarly, in Sec.~\ref{sec:5}, a case for the SPS is presented where beam measurements are compared with tracking simulations in the presence of the two effects.
-The main conclusions of this work are presented in Sec.~\ref{sec:6}.
+Similarly, in Sec.~\ref{sec:6}, a case for the SPS is presented where beam measurements are compared with tracking simulations in the presence of the two effects.
+The main conclusions of this work are presented in Sec.~\ref{sec:7}.